cppservergit/cppserver-docs/tech-overview.md

 We keep locking to a minimum, only to coordinate access to the message queue (std::queue) between the Producer and the Consumers, the rest of the program is lock-free, each worker thread has its own database connection, there is no need of connection pooling this way, and the database component is able to recover from an invalid connection in a way transparent to the client, although detailed logs will be recorded when this happens.

 The lock-free, controversial part of this program is a Map that contains the socket's FD associated with a data structure that contains the HTTP request (represented as fields, headers, body, etc) and the response buffer, so when a connection is established, a new entry in this map will be created if necessary (it may already exist, in that case no creation overhead), all this happens in the main thread and no other thread will be touching that particular pair of FD and Request/Response object, the FD, which is passed in all EPOLL events is the index to retrieve this high-level Request object, and it is passed (as a reference) to the message queue to be consumed by the worker threads.
-The thing is, there won't be more than a single thread reading or writing on the same Request/Response object at the same time, there is no data race, but if you use compiler instrumentation or valgrind to test for thread sanity, a lot of warnings will be issued, false positives, because the way the program is written, there is no chance for 2 or more threads to perform reads or writes at the same time on the same request object, therefore, no data races in the strict sense, this lock-free management of these requests objects yields high performance, if scoped locks were applied, there would be no warnings on thread sanity, but performance would suffer under high concurrency, A LOT, it was tested and verified.
+The thing is, there won't be more than a single thread reading or writing on the same Request/Response object at the same time, there is no data race, but if you use compiler instrumentation or valgrind to test for thread sanity, a lot of warnings will be issued, false positives, because these tools detect that different threads did reads/writes on the same objects without locks.
+Because the way the program is written, there is no chance for 2 or more threads to perform reads or writes at the same time on the same request object, therefore, no data races in the strict sense, this lock-free management of these requests objects yields high performance, if scoped locks were applied, there would be no warnings on thread sanity, but performance would suffer under high concurrency, A LOT, it was tested and verified.

-So, controversial as it may be the use of this Map (std::map) and the passing of the objects's references avoiding a copy to the consumers, it suits the somewhat particular or tricky epoll model, and it was coded in such a way that only one thread can operate at a given time of the request/response object.
+So, controversial as it may be the use of this Map (std::map) and the passing of the objects's references avoiding a copy to the consumers, it suits the somewhat particular or tricky epoll model, and it was coded in such a way that only one thread can operate at a given time on the same request/response object.
 There was a sort of natural fit between the use of EPOLL events passing the socket's FD, the Map that associated the FD with a request/response object, and the way non-blocking sockets operate on Linux, and all of this avoiding the data race despite the warnings.
 The Map is only used by the main thread, there is no need of locks for its operation.

 Only the main thread, the one that controls the EPOLL event loop, will accept connections and perform read/write operations on sockets, the worker threads only use the assembled request to execute the service using the inputs and produce a JSON output, when the output is ready, the main thread will be notified by EPOLL to write to the socket, all socket operations are non-blocking.
 The code follow Linux AAPI guidance in order to minimize system calls, for instance, when accepting new connections, a single call `accept4()` accepts and sets the new socket in non-blocking mode: